bos-digital-garden/data_science_work_sample/README.md

 # data_science_work_sample

-A simple data analysis project
+This is a simple data analysis project that performs a behavior analysis of rats with raw csv files of the rat's body position